 Making Qualified Charitable Distribution (QCD)

-**Talk to your financial advisor and tax advisor about making a QCD.
-For information about making a donation to WDCTA please contact the WDCTA President or use our FORM here.
+**As the tax code is constantly changing, talk to your financial advisor and tax advisor about making a QCD.
+For information about making a donation to WDEA please contact the WDEA President or use our FORM here.

 QCD = Qualified Charitable Distribution